-ON THIS PAGE: You will learn about the different ways doctors use to treat people with mastocytosis.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will learn about the different treatments doctors use for people with mastocytosis.
+Use the menu to see other pages.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of disease.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+This section tells you the treatments that are the standard of care for mastocytosis.
+“Standard of care” means the best treatments known.
+When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Your doctor can help you consider all your treatment options.
 To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

-The treatment of mastocytosis depends on the symptoms of the disease, its extent, and the person’s overall health.
+The treatment of mastocytosis depends on the type, the symptoms of the disease, its extent, and the person’s overall health.
 In many cases, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurses, social workers, pharmacists, counselors, dietitians, and others.

 Ultraviolet light.
-Sometimes, exposing the skin rashes to a source of ultraviolet (UV) light can help relieve symptoms.
+Sometimes, exposing the skin rashes to a source of ultraviolet (UV) light can help relieve symptoms of cutaneous mastocytosis.

-Surgery may be performed to remove lesions.
+Surgery may be performed to remove lesions, such as a mastocytoma.
 Many surgeries on the skin can be performed quickly and easily.
 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
-Learn more about surgery.
+Learn more about the basics of surgery.

 Recent studies show that not all diseases have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors involved in your mastocytosis.
-As a result, doctors can better match each patient with the most effective treatment whenever possible.
+This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.

 Tyrosine kinase inhibitors are a type of targeted therapy.
 For mastocytosis, the target is the unique protein called the c-kit tyrosine kinase receptor (see the Risk Factors section).
-Treatment with tyrosine kinase inhibitors, including imatinib (Gleevec), dasatinib (Sprycel), midostaurin (PKC412, recently approved by the FDA for the treatment of systemic mastocytosis), and less commonly imatinib (Gleevec) and nilotinib (Tasigna), may be considered for patients with a mutation in the c-kit tyrosine kinase receptor (see the Latest Research section).
+Treatment with tyrosine kinase inhibitors, including dasatinib (Sprycel), midostaurin (PKC412, recently approved by the FDA for the treatment of systemic mastocytosis), and less commonly imatinib (Gleevec) and nilotinib (Tasigna), may be considered for patients with mast cells that have a mutation in the c-kit tyrosine kinase receptor.
+See the Latest Research section for more information.
 Patients with more advanced systemic mastocytosis should be tested for this genetic mutation.

-Talk with your doctor about possible side effects for a specific targeted therapy and how they can be managed.
-Learn more about targeted treatments.
+Talk with your health care team about possible side effects for a specific targeted therapy and how they can be managed.
+Learn more about the basics of targeted treatments.

 Stem cell transplantation/bone marrow transplantation

-Stem cell transplantation is not used frequently in people with mastocytosis because treatment results are inconsistent and there are significant risks with this treatment approach.
-Learn more about bone marrow and stem cell transplantation.
+Stem cell transplantation is not used frequently as a treatment for mastocytosis because treatment results are inconsistent and there are significant risks associated with this treatment approach.
+Learn more about the basics of stem cell and bone marrow transplantation.

 Getting care for side effects

-Mastocytosis and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the condition, an important part of treatment is relieving these side effects.
+Mastocytosis treatment often causes side effects.
+In addition to treatment to manage the condition, an important part of treatment is relieving these side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative care can help a person at any stage of illness.
-People often receive treatment for the disease and treatment at the same time that they receive treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People often receive treatment for the disease and treatment at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Talk with your doctor about the goals of each treatment in your treatment plan.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Talk with your health care team about the goals of each treatment in your treatment plan.